 Something I've noticed since discovering my passion for photography is that it forces you to view the world through different eyes.
 Suddenly you are seeing the beauty in the mundane - in the little places least expected - in places you never used to look.
 These small treasures also provide an opportunity to practice camera … Continue reading The little things…..

 OK, so I always knew there would have to be a "waterfalls" blog before too long.
 Here goes.
 I think I may have mentioned in an earlier post that I'd always wanted to be able to achieve "calendar" type images.
 Upon reflection now I may have overdone the waterfalls a bit to the point of … Continue reading Waterfalls

 After 10 days on the road, 4 locations and nearly 2,500 kms, we are now back to the "normality" of suburban home life.
 Funny thing is though, it doesn't feel so normal.
 The biggest thing we've noticed is that we don't feel the cold.
 We haven't even been looking to turn the heater on until … Continue reading Blue Mountains Odyssey.
 Day 10 – the home stretch.

 Today it was time to pack up the camper trailer for the last time and begin the big slog home.
 According to Google Maps, the drive time between Lake Lyell and home was close to 9 hours non stop.
-We still had a day up pur sleeves before Jamie goes to work so we decided … Continue reading Blue Mountains Odyssey.
+We still had a day up our sleeves before Jamie went back to work so we … Continue reading Blue Mountains Odyssey.
 Day 9 – Lake Lyell to Gundagai.

 We are now at the tail end of our holiday and were keen to put in one more adventure before leaving the Blue Mountains.
 Originally, we had planned to move camp to a place near Canberra today to stay 2 nights before heading home.
 In reality though, it didn't seem such a good idea to … Continue reading Blue Mountains Odyssey.
 Day 8 – Wentworth Falls.